demisto/content-docs/docs/contributing/checklist.md

 If your integration is going to be *certified*, you also have the following requirements (optional for non-certified):

 - Test Playbook (i.e. `Packs/YourPackName/TestPlaybooks/playbook-YourIntegrationName_Test.yml`): required for nightly builds.
 More information [here](test-playbooks)
-- Custom Incident Types, Fields, Classifiers, Mappers and Layouts: **if** your integration the ability to [*fetch incidents*](fetching-incidents), most likely you need to provide custom Incident Types and the related entities.
+- Custom Incident Types, Fields, Classifiers, Mappers and Layouts: **if** your integration has the ability to [*fetch incidents*](fetching-incidents), most likely you need to provide custom Incident Types and the related entities.
 This is usually covered during the Design phase: work with your Palo Alto Networks alliance contact if in doubt.

 ... and of course your adherence to our best practices and [code conventions](code-conventions) will be evaluated in a stricter way.